Alan-Robertson/bayesian_measurement_notebooks/README.md

 * Biased Noise - Notebook for constructing toy biased and correlated error channels
 * Correlated BV - Notebook for applying the toy biased and correlated error channels to BV circuits

+* BV - Notebook for the construction the Bernstein Vazarani Algorithm, largely taken from the IBMQ Qiskit Documentation

+* Melbourne Hamming Weight - Experiments on the IBMQ Melbourne using states of varying Hamming weight.

+* More RB - Some experiments involving randomised benchmarking with large circuit depths.

+* Multi Qubit Bias - Hamming weight experiments for the IBMQ London and IBMQ Virgo

+* QAOA - Applies the QAOA Algorithm and experiments on SMC with QAOA, makes extensive use of code from the qiskit documentation

 ### Old Notebooks ###
 These notebooks were used as scratchpads and are in an unclean state.
 They are provided for completeness.
-They may be found in the `retired' directory.
+They may be found in the `'retired' directory.

 * hamming_weight_comparison - Experimenting with comparing the hamming weight with the error rate